eternaldensity/Sandcastle-Builder/README.md

 - Suppress glass ceiling lock message with Tool Factory
 - Prevent Impervious Ninja from preventing the new Ninja Strike badges from being earned
 - Seaish Glass upgrading (courtesy of waveney)
+- Stat for Sand use for glass now shows more decimal places
-- Fixed Sand Refinering being able to go over 100% sand usage
+- Fixed Sand Refinery being able to go over 100% sand usage
 - Dealt with some typos
+- Extra way to get Safety Goggles apart from the Safety Hat way
+- Fixed AC price and upgrade cost.
+And now it uses some Blackprint Pages too

 ## 2.981
 - Colpix option description fix